 If you’re starting to think about your children education savings plan, you may want to consider opening a 529 college savings account.
 After all, college costs continue to go up, and so do the student loan debts (as many of us are still painfully aware).
 If you want to lessen that burden for your children, it’s a good idea to start saving for their future as early as possible.
+Below is a detailed guide covering the pros and cons of opening up a 529 savings plan for your child as well as the most frequently asked questions.

 I started my children’s 529 plans right after they were born.
 Any monetary gifts I get for my children go directly into their respective 529 accounts.
 I even send out a link to family and friends that allow them to contribute directly to my children’s individual 529s for their birthdays (Fidelity has this option).

 I also add to my children’s 529 plans periodically throughout the year.
-Because my husband and I have been dedicated to growing their accounts, my 4-year-old has enough money saved to pay for her first year of college!
+Because my husband and I have been dedicated to growing their accounts, my 6-year-old has enough money saved to pay for her first year of college!

 What is a 529 Plan?